ynput/ayon-documentation/website/docs/addon_motionbuilder_artist.md

 This part of documentation is still work in progress.
 :::
 ## First Steps With AYON
+With AYON plugins in Motionbuilder, you can save/load project in workfile tools, load your rig/character/animation into the scene, and publish your scene and animation.

 Locate **AYON Icon** in the OS tray (if hidden dive in the tray toolbar).